 Choosing the right tiles for your roof pitch

 Roof pitches and angles can be quite a complex subject but, put simply, the roof pitch is how steep a roof is.
-There’s no standard size for roof pitches, they vary depending on geographical location and era of construction, but you’ll find some tiles are suited to higher pitches while others can be used on low-pitched roofs.
+Roofs do not have a standard pitch.
+It varies depending on geographical location and era of construction.
+Some tiles do not suit low pitched roofs, and others do not work on higher pitched roofs.

 If you have a flat or low-pitch roof, you’ll often find the installation process quicker and cheaper.
 It’s also easier to access it for maintenance and repairs, but you might find cracks and crevices appear as a result of standing water and ice.
 A high-pitch roof will often stay drier and prevent a build-up of snow or ice, but it can be harder to maintain due to access difficulties.